 What Is a Cosmetic Gum Graft?

-Callingwood Dental Health Centre in Edmonton can provide gum grafting as part of our cosmetic dentistry services.
+Callingwood Dental Health Centre and Suites in Edmonton can provide gum grafting as part of our cosmetic dentistry services.
 Cosmetic gum grafts use connective tissue from the palate or AlloDerm® to graft recession areas of the gums.
 Dr. Xie is well experienced and knowledgeable in the area of cosmetic gum grafting, having graduated from Michigan University’s Advanced Periodontal and Implant Surgical Program in 2011.

 Benefits of Cosmetic Gum Grafts